Name of the Test:

 Shipping requirements: Ship the samples frozen.
 Shipping samples at room temperature is not accepted.

-Turnaround time: Set up every Wednesday and reported the same day.
+Turnaround time: Set up every Tuesdays and Fridays and reported the same day.